NovoNordisk-OpenSource/zephyr/README.md

 function in case it’s not wanted to be able to override options “on a global zephyr level”).

-Such a solution would look like creating a function `foo` in a package `foo_pkg` like so:
+When creating a function `foo` in a package `foo_pkg` such a solution would look like this:

 ``` r
 foo <- function(my_arg,